jaidev3/watermanagement_backend/README.md

     "c":1
 }

-to add guest use below formet
+to add guest use below format

 {
     "guests":5